night-fury-me/cuda-environment/README.md

 # CUDA Environment Manager

-This cli tool helps to manage CUDA-enabled Docker containers easily.
+This CLI tool helps to manage CUDA-enabled Docker containers easily.
 It provides functionality to build-image, create, list, and remove Docker containers based on the "gpu-jupyter" image.

 ## Pre-requisites

 Before using this tool, ensure the following pre-requisites are met:

-1. **Docker Installed**: Docker needs to be installed and configured properly on your system.
+1. **CUDA Device Availability**: Ensure CUDA-compatible GPU drivers are installed and a CUDA-capable device is available.
-2. **CUDA Device Availability**: Ensure CUDA-compatible GPU drivers are installed and a CUDA-capable device is available.
+2. **Docker Installed**: Docker needs to be installed and configured properly on your system.
 3. **Build GPU-Jupyter Image**: Follow the instructions to build the "gpu-jupyter" image from [GPU-Jupyter GitHub Repository](https://github.com/iot-salzburg/gpu-jupyter)
 4. **netstat:** To check port availability of the host machine. use - [`sudo apt install net-tools`]
 5. **xclip:** To automatically copy the jupyter lab url in the clipboard. use - [`sudo apt-get install xclip`]

-**NOTE:** `1`, `3`, `4` and `5` pre-requisites will be handled as a part of the pre installation task during CLI installation using `npm`.
+**NOTE:** Pre-requisites `2`, to `5` will be handled as a part of the pre installation process during `cuda-env` CLI installation using `npm`.
 So, you do not need to handle those pre-requisites seperately.

 ## Usage